alveflo/tsmediator/README.md

 # Usage
 ## Setup
-No setup is required per se, other than registrating handlers for specific messages (commands/queries).
+No setup is required per se, other than registering handlers for specific messages (commands/queries).
 However, this implemented relies on ES7 decorators and therefore `experimentalDecorators` needs to be set to `true` in your `tsconfig.json` file.

 ## API
 `Mediator`
-- `Mediator.Send(type: string, payload: T)` where `type` is the registrated message type and payload is the data sent, where `T` is the datatype that the handler is expected to process.
+- `Mediator.Send(type: string, payload: T)` where `type` is the registered message type and payload is the data sent, where `T` is the datatype that the handler is expected to process.
-- `Mediator.Request(type: string, payload: T)` where `type` is the registrated message type and payload is the data sent, where `T` is the datatype that the handler is expected to process.
+- `Mediator.Request(type: string, payload: T)` where `type` is the registered message type and payload is the data sent, where `T` is the datatype that the handler is expected to process.

 ## Registering handlers
 Registering a handler is easy, simple add the decorator `Handler(message)` onto your class, and implement the `ICommand`/`IQuery` interface and you're ready to roll.